nabil-github0/face-recognition-brain-back-end/README.md

 #### `npm install`

-### The to have the nodemon server running in you localhost ... run:
+### To to have the nodemon server running in you localhost ... run:

 #### `npm start`